Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 You'll find out.

-See, Matt, I knew you'd done your research on this before.
+See, Matt, and you've done your research on this before?

 He had a younger sister named Corrine, who he was very, very close to.